TekyaygilFethi/RENHelpers/src/RENHelpers.DataAccessHelpers/EntityFrameworkAccess/README.md

 You are good to go!
 Let's examine the Repository part and expand the usage of UnitFoWork with its full potential!

-## Custom Usage of RENUnitOfWork
+## Custom Implementation of RENUnitOfWork

 REN library does not like forcing you to do something with its own rules.
 That's why it allows you to customize it and make it fit to your own rules!
 You can customize implementation of ```RENUnitOfWork``` via overriding its methods or implementing new ones to expand.

 ### Overriding Existing Methods

 As you can see in standard implementation, all methods are marked as virtual which means you can customize their content via overriding them.
 You can override the existing methods to create a new class.
 To do that, newly created classes should inherit from ```RENUnitOfWork``` class:

 ```csharp
 public class MyUnitOfWork<TDbContext> : RENUnitOfWork<TDbContext> where TDbContext : RENDbContext
 {